IbzanHyena/blog.ibzan.co.uk/articles/2022-07-25-blog-generator.md

 I expect to write plenty more J in the future, although it is far from the only language I like writing.
 Rust, F#, Python, Haskell, C#, and sometimes C are also languages I like a lot (or at least have a love-hate relationship with), so expect to see an appearance from them at some point on this blog.
 There are also a few other languages I have in mind that I might try out at some point.
-Outside of programming I may write about any other hobbies that I feel particularly inspired to, but so far I don't have any plans.
+Outside of programming I may write about any other hobbies that I feel particularly inspired to, but so far I don&rsquo;t have any plans.

 Until next time,
 Ibzan